‘Heralds of Autumn’ – by Lorna Hamilton. Image credit: Artists for Conservation.

 Artists for Conservation represents artists from 30 countries in the nature and wildlife genre who are committed to conservation.
 Lorna’s painting is part of an exhibition which is due to tour Vancouver, Florida and China in autumn this year.
 There is also a virtual 2019 exhibition which you can view from the comfort of your own home.

 Wildlife artist, Nick Day, who has a history of supporting WLT with his artwork is also selling his Harpy Eagle painting in the same exhibition for US$2,500 with 25 per cent donated to WLT.
 The talent, creativity and generosity of these artists are an inspiration to us all at WLT.

 Lorna is passionate about the tangible benefits of doing creative activities during these challenging times.
 She said, “Particularly in this pandemic, engaging in some form of art or creativity can provide a source of either escapism or cathartic release improving an individual’s emotional and mental wellbeing.
 Incredibly, it can also give a sense of belonging and hope, even in this time of uncertainty and social distancing.”

 WLT also recognises the importance of art and creativity during this pandemic and recently launched the Bigger Picture campaign to encourage supporters to share how they have been connecting to nature with the WLT social media community.

 We have had some amazing photos so far and would love to see some more.
 If you would like to get involved all you have to do is take or draw a photo which represents how you are keeping in touch with nature at the moment and share on social media using #wltbiggerpicture so we can share with the WLT community and spread the appreciation for nature across the world.

-Read this blog by World Land Trust CEO, Jonathan Barnard, to understand more about why WLT has launched this campaign.
+Read this blog by World Land Trust CEO, Catherine Barnard, to understand more about why WLT has launched this campaign.